dhis2/dhis2-releases/releases/2.43/migration-notes.md

     );
 ```

-Then, you can permanently delete all soft deleted events from  `data-administration` app
+Then, you can permanently delete all soft-deleted events from the `data-administration` app
-in `maintenance` section, setting `Permanently remove soft deleted events` option and clicking on
+in the `maintenance` section by setting the `Permanently remove soft deleted events` option and clicking
 `Perform maintenance option`.

 ### Inconsistent Events

-The migration script that split `event` table into `single_event` and `tracker_event` is possibly
+The migration script that split the `event` table into `single_event` and `tracker_event` may create
-creating a `inconsistentevent` table to collect all the events that, during the split,
+an `inconsistentevent` table to collect all events that, during the split,
-couldn't be move to either one of the new tables because it is linked to a program stage that
+could not be moved to either of the new tables because they are linked to a program stage that
-has a `null` value in `programid` column.
+has a `null` value in the `programid` column.
-This check is already performed by `program_stages_no_programs` integrity check.
+This check is already performed by the `program_stages_no_programs` integrity check.
 Running this check
-will provide all the information to fix or delete the inconsistent data if present in the system.
+will provide all the information needed to fix or delete the inconsistent data, if present in the system.

-If `inconsistentevent` table is present and there are records in it,
+If the `inconsistentevent` table is present and there are records in it,
 there are 2 options to fix the data:
 - Fix the program stage inconsistency with the integrity check and move the inconsistent events
   to the right table. ([Move inconsistent events to the right table](#move-inconsistent-events-to-the-right-table))
-- Completely remove the `inconsistentevent` table. ([Delete inconsistentevent table](#deleting-inconsistentevent-table)).
+- Completely remove the `inconsistentevent` table. ([Delete inconsistentevent table](#deleting-the-inconsistentevent-table))

 #### Move inconsistent events to the right table

 Run the following scripts:

 ```sql